sunpy/sunpy-SEP/SEP-0002-revised.md

 The steering committee is formed of three roles:

 * **The lead developer** chairs the steering committee and is responsible for holding regular (at least monthly) meetings, and ensuring that the committee is represented at all board meetings.
-* **The deputy lead developer** in the absense of the lead developer, the deputy shall perform all the duties of the lead developer.
+* **The deputy lead developer** in the absence of the lead developer, the deputy shall perform all the duties of the lead developer.
-* **The financial officier** the financial officer is primarily responsible for ensuring the health of the project financies and setting up processes for managing expenses and reporting to the board on financial matters.
+* **The financial officer** the financial officer is primarily responsible for ensuring the health of the project finances and setting up processes for managing expenses and reporting to the board on financial matters.

 The steering committee is elected by the **project members**.